logzio/logz-docs/_source/no-search/exceptions-deployments.md

 #### Adding Deployment markers to Exception graphs

-You can send deployment logs by API to automatically correlate exceptions with service deployments directly in your Logz.io Exceptions graphs.
+You can send deployment logs by API to automatically correlate exceptions with service deployments directly in your Logz.io Exception graphs.

 <div class="tasklist">